-- High-level IP addresses are used for communication across an internet and are assigned independently of physical hardware addresses - Low-level physical addresses are needed for physically delivering a packet to an interface on a network - How are IP addresses mapped to physical addresses? - A solution is a function f that maps each IP address i to a physical address $f(i)$ - The function must be changed as the internet changes - The function must be represented efficiently
+- High-level IP addresses are used for communication across an internet and are assigned independently of physical hardware addresses. - Low-level physical addresses are needed for physically delivering a packet to an interface on a network. - How are IP addresses mapped to physical addresses? - ▶ A solution is an address resolution function $f$ that maps each IP address $i$ to a physical address $f(i)$ . - ▶ The function must be changed as the internet changes. - ▶ The function must be represented efficiently.